Back to Blog

 Each agency sub-type sells a different kind of value, so the pricing slide is not one thing.

-For Sarah's strategy boutique, price is tied to the decision it de-risks: the fee sits next to the outcome and the thinking it buys, not next to an hourly rate that invites a rate debate.
+For a strategy consulting boutique, price is tied to the decision it de-risks: the fee sits next to the outcome and the thinking it buys, not next to an hourly rate that invites a rate debate.

-For Alex's growth agency, it is fee against expected return: the scope, the channels, and an honest model of what the spend is meant to move, with every figure tracing back to a source.
+For a digital or growth marketing agency, it is fee against expected return: the scope, the channels, and an honest model of what the spend is meant to move, with every figure tracing back to a source.

-For Raj's ops and IT consultancy, price is scope certainty: fixed phases, clear boundaries, and what is explicitly out of scope, so a finance reviewer sees a controlled number rather than an open meter.
+For an ops and IT consulting firm, price is scope certainty: fixed phases, clear boundaries, and what is explicitly out of scope, so a finance reviewer sees a controlled number rather than an open meter.

-For Maria's creative studio, the pricing slide is itself a piece of craft: fees presented with the same point of view as the work, so the number never looks like an afterthought stapled to the vision.
+For a creative or branding studio, the pricing slide is itself a piece of craft: fees presented with the same point of view as the work, so the number never looks like an afterthought stapled to the vision.

-For Julia's PR and comms shop, it is retainer clarity: what the ongoing fee covers month to month, stated in defensible terms, because a loose figure here predicts a loose figure in the reporting.
+For a PR and communications agency, it is retainer clarity: what the ongoing fee covers month to month, stated in defensible terms, because a loose figure here predicts a loose figure in the reporting.

 The Reader You Cannot See

-The reason these failures reach the send button is the curse of knowledge, the bias documented by Camerer, Loewenstein, and Weber, in which people who know something cannot model what it is like not to know it (Camerer, Loewenstein & Weber, 1989).
+The reason these failures reach the send button is the curse of knowledge: whoever set the price knows everything the number is meant to cover, and cannot imagine reading it cold.
 The person who built the pricing slide lived the scope.
 They read the full context into a single total and the obvious value into a bare number.
 The buyer reads only what is on the page, and what is on the page is a figure with no outcome beside it and a scope that quietly contradicts the promise three slides back.
 The author is the worst-placed person in the building to catch it, which is why the fix is a reader who was not in your head when you set the price.

 Make the Price Checkable Before You Send